JoelUreellanah/veed-take-home-assignment/README.md

 - <b>User authentication</b> and <b>authorization</b> are out of scope for this task, but essential for a multi-user production environment.
 APIs are publicly exposed for simplicity.
 - <b>Validation at API Boundaries Only</b>: Request query and body validation are handled with zod at the API layer.
 This works well for a typed Node environment but doesn't protect against incorrect data being inserted manually into the database.
 Additional model-level constraints or database-level validation (e.g., via Prisma schema or database schema constraints) would be necessary in production.
 - <b>Data Model Simplicity</b>: for example, Tags are implemented as simple string arrays without normalization or a separate tag table.
 This avoids premature optimization but may lead to inconsistencies in tag spelling or casing over time.
 For scale, a normalized tag model would be preferable.
-- <b>Limited UI Feedback Patterns</b>: While errors and loading states are handled gracefully, deeper UX improvements like optimistic UI, in-app notifications, or undo actions are omitted due to time constraints.
+- <b>Limited UI Feedback Patterns</b>: While some errors and loading states are handled gracefully, deeper UX improvements like optimistic UI, in-app notifications, or undo actions are omitted due to time constraints.
+Other example is: error handling is needed when adding a new video (ie. servers are down, video upload takes a long time to complete, real-time completion bar would be required and so on..)
 - <b>UI Design Trade-off</b>: The UI prioritizes functional clarity and responsiveness over visual flair.
 No animations or deep component theming were added, to keep the focus on architecture and core interactivity.
-- Minimal end-to-end testing due to time.
+- Minimal end-to-end testing due to time constraints.
 - Static values like `duration` and `views` are not editable for now.

 ---